LayerManager/layman/doc/rest.md

 - *style*, style file
    - SLD or QML style file (recognized by the root element of XML: `StyledLayerDescriptor` or `qgis`)
      - QML style for raster data file is not supported
      - It's possible to encode also external images in QML styles and use them in the style.
-See [POST Workspace Layers](#post-workspace-layers) body parameter *style* for details.
+See [POST Layers](#post-layers) body parameter *style* for details.
    - attribute names are [laundered](https://gdal.org/en/stable/drivers/vector/pg.html#layer-creation-options) to be in line with DB attribute names
    - If provided, current layer thumbnail will be temporarily deleted and created again using the new style.
 - *access_rights.read*, string